-As an example, let’s say your selling social media services to dentists.
+As an example, let’s say you selling social media services to dentists.

 Simply defining your target market as ‘dentists’ may be fine if you are providing typical Agency services, where each client is going to get a service customized to their demands.

-Cosmetic dentists that see the value of consistently posting on social media, but that don’t want to pay for customized management services.
+Cosmetic dentists see the value of consistently posting on social media, but they don’t want to pay for customized management services.